lineality/lines_editor/README.md

 # Abstract
 Lines is a minimal terminal text/hex file-editor, written from scratch in vanilla 2024-Rust (with no third party crates or unsafe code), designed for long term reliability and maintainability, adaptable modularity, memory-footprint minimalism, safety, and security.
 The scope is intentionally constrained to a few essential uses and file operations such as insert, and delete at the character/byte level.
-Lines is, by design and policy, not a "fully-featured," "feature-rich," "responsive," full IDE competing with Zed, Helix, vsCode, etc.
+Lines is, by design and policy, not a "fully-featured," "feature-rich," "responsive," full IDE competing with Zed, Helix, vsCode, etc. (though with the FF-file navigator and tmux, the combo is surprisingly flexible).

+Lines is Modal (having modes) mostly the same as Ex/Vi/Vim or Helix et al. But Lines is different in that it has a +Enter way of operating using an OS-standard input buffer, and it has other features such as Hex-Edit mode a modular file-based clipboard.

 # Common Use Cases
-In 2025 these are all common, yet there is no good way to deal with these.
+In 2025 these are all common, yet there is no good way to deal some with these:

+- the need to make and save a memo file extremely simply and quickly (the original Lines-editor does this well)

+- pasting one file into another

+- looking at the bytes of a file because there is a file encoding issue or file damage problem (common in data science)

+- looking at a plain text file quickly and simply (common)

+- looking at a large plain text file (common)

+- having a lite-weight module for another cli application to be able to simply view a file natively within that application

+(Note: linewrap is pending or out of scope)

 - opening a data file to see the header-line wrapped to see all the column names

+- looking at a file where the formatting is such that "rows" are long (or there are no "rows").

 - opening an 8gb data file to inspect the header and top row (through a window).
-Data files can have hundreds or thousands of columns, are you going to 'head' that in a terminal? (very common in data science)
+Data files can have hundreds or thousands of columns, are you going to 'head' that in a terminal? (common in data science)

-- looking at the bytes of a file because there is a file encoding issue or file damage problem (very common in data science)

-- looking at a plain text file quickly and simply (very common)

-- looking at a large plain text file (very common)

-- having a lite-weight module for another cli application to be able to simply view a file natively within that application (very common)

-- looking at a file where the formatting is such that "rows" are long (or there are no "rows").

-- the need to make and save a memo file extremely simply and quickly (the original Lines-editor does this well)

 ## In Scope: